-You can grow firewood in a fraction of the time it takes to raise a tree from seed.
+You can grow firewood by coppicing trees for firewood in a fraction of the time it takes to raise a tree from seed.

 Of all the forestry techniques available to woodland owners, few methods are as underutilized as coppicing.
 Coppicing is a reproduction method wherein a tree is cut back periodically to stimulate new growth through dormant buds on the living stump, or “stool.”
 In turn, these buds develop into sprouts, also called “shoots,” capable of growing firewood in approximately half the time it would take to grow the same amount of wood from seed.